 "Economic cost treatment" Subsequently, we provide a random half of the respondents with information on the "actual" unemployment rate in City B, corresponding to 6% based on the results of Correia et al. (2020).
 In Appendix Section A we derive the treatment value and briefly discuss the robustness of the findings in Correia et al. (2020).
 The remaining respondents form the economic cost control group and skip this step.
-Subsequently, we employ a series of manipulation checks to capture the extent to which respondents update their beliefs about the economic impact of Covid-19 lockdown measures today.
-For instance, we elicit all respondents' beliefs on how a lockdown extension of different lengths today would affect the US economy one year from now.
+Subsequently, we elicit all respondents' beliefs on how a lockdown extensions of different lengths would affect the current US economy.

-"Mortality Treatment" and preferred length of shutdown Our main outcome of interest is the preferred duration of shutdown measures, including the closure of nonessential businesses and restaurants.
-When eliciting these duration preferences, we present survey respondents with a table that maps projections of Covid-19 fatalities in 2020 to shutdown lengths between zero and 6 months in one month intervals.
-Based on the projected numbers, we ask respondents to choose their preferred shutdown length during this time frame, considering all aspects important to them.
+"Mortality Treatment" and preferred length of shutdown Our main outcome of interest is the preferred shutdown duration, including the closure of non-essential businesses and restaurants.
+When eliciting this outcome, we present survey respondents with a table that maps projections of Covid-19 fatalities in 2020 to shutdown lengths between zero and six months in one month intervals.
+Based on the projected numbers, we ask respondents to choose their preferred shutdown length, considering all aspects important to them.

 The "mortality treatment" condition consists in randomly assigning participants to see either a "high mortality" or "low mortality" schedule of projected fatalities.
 The projections presented to respondents are based on an established S.E.I.R.
 (Susceptible, Exposed, Infected and Resistant) model, which allows for the effect of a lockdown to decrease contacts in the population.
 For ethical reasons, we do not attempt to shift beliefs about the actual fatality or seriousness of Covid-19.
-We therefore make explicit that the fatality projections are the result of model assumptions, which we make available.
+We make explicit that the fatality projections are the result of model assumptions, which we make available.
 Moreover, we emphasize that the actual number of future Covid-19 fatalities is unknown.
 In the high mortality condition, we set the model's infection fatality rate to 2.4% and in the low mortality condition we set it to 0.4%.
 Both parameter values are well within the range of plausible values based on the state of the research as of April 2020.
-By holding all other model parameters fixed across the two mortality conditions, the model projects that, in the complete absence of a lockdown, 3,253,000 (542,000) American citizens would die of Covid-19, and with a six months lockdown 100,000 (17,000) would die until the end of 2020 in the high (low) mortality condition.
+Holding all other parameters fixed, the model projects that, in the complete absence of a lockdown, 3,253,000 (542,000) American citizens would die of Covid-19, and with a six months lockdown 100,000 (17,000) would die until the end of 2020 in the high (low) mortality condition.
+After seeing one set of projections, respondents choose their preferred shutdown length between zero and six months.
+We contend that this form of preference elicitation based on hypothetical, but realistic scenarios yields more credible results than purely fictitious scenarios.

-Additional outcomes Subsequently, respondents answer questions about their preferred strictness of mandatory social distancing rules and of the financial punishment of risky behaviors that might further spread the coronavirus.
+Additional outcomes Subsequently, respondents answer questions about their preferred strictness of NPIs and of the financial punishment of risky behaviors that might spread the coronavirus.